 While we do not currently have operations that threaten biodiversity or critical habitats, we use a risk management process that assesses the environmental risks of our operations on the world, including risks relating to:

 - the proximity of facilities to critical habitats or areas with high biodiversity or conservation value;

 - the impact of operations on those habitats or areas;

 - the types of species in those habitats or areas, such as species that are endangered, threatened, or at-risk which we need heightened protections; and

 - international, national, or local norms or regulations, including the standards of the Environmental Protection Agency, the U.S. Fish and Wildlife Service, and the Department of the Interior.

 This process is designed to ensure that our company is a steward of the environment while we continue our critical operations for the nation’s aerospace and defense programs.

 Investments in IT Systems to Connect Mercury While Reducing Travel

-We have made a substantial investment in IT infrastructure as part of our One Mercury effort to connect employees using video conferencing technology, including by Skype video at employee workstations and in conference rooms.
+We have made a substantial investment in IT infrastructure as part of our One Mercury effort to connect employees using video conferencing technology, including by Skype and Teams video at employee workstations and in conference rooms.
 This has helped to create a One Mercury atmosphere by team members’ ability to see each other on calls while at the same time reducing the environmental impact of travel between our facilities.